 There are many resources for finding transportation for seniors.
 Federal, state, and local governments have programs and an abundance of information.
 Nonprofit organizations, churches, and social service organizations can also help with finding a program to suit the senior's needs.

 The National Transit Hotline maintains a list of providers that receive federal money for offering transportation services for the elderly and disabled.
 You can call the hotline toll free at 1-800-527-8279.

 Area Agency on Aging

-Areas Agencies on Aging (AAA) was established in 1973 by the federal government to "respond to the needed of Americans 60 and over."
+Areas Agencies on Aging (AAA) was established in 1973 by the federal government to "respond to the needs of Americans 60 and over."
 These regional agencies provide information and referrals on a variety of issues, including transportation, to seniors across the country.
 To find a local AAA, visit the National Association of Area Agencies on Aging website.

 State Departments of Aging

 Each state also offers transportation programs and information for the elderly.
 Visit the U.S. Department of Health and Human Services' Eldercare Locator and search by zip code, city, or county.

 County Departments of Health and Human Services

 County governments may also have driving services for the elderly, based on the needs of the residents.
 Contact your county office for options or with questions.